MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 MAM Tunnel for iOS is a powerful tool that allows organizations to securely manage and protect their mobile applications.
 The VPN connection for this solution is provided through the Microsoft Tunnel for MAM SDK for iOS.

-To use the MAM Tunnel for iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDK’s.
+To use the MAM Tunnel for iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
 You’ll find guidance for integrating each SDK later in this article:

 - [Intune App SDK for iOS](../developer/app-sdk-ios)
 - [Microsoft Authentication Library](../developer/app-sdk-ios#setup-msal) (MSAL)